-Dream Makers sponsors and hosts events like performance recitals, screenings and art gallery showings that lend exposure and allow networking opportunities in order to build vital relationships in the industry.
+Dream Makers sponsors and hosts events like performance recitals, screenings and art gallery showings that gives exposure and allow networking opportunities in order to build vital relationships in the industry.
 Dream Makers has programs that offer opportunities to further kids learning and education by awarding college scholarships to attend Performing Arts Schools.
 The organization also places students in internships that nurture their careers and provides free acting classes.
-The purpose and goal of Dream Makers is to prepare young kids for an overall successful career and future and help them achieve it; ‘’make their dreams come true.’
+The purpose and goal of Dream Makers are to prepare young kids for an overall successful career and future and help them achieve it; ‘’make their dreams come true.”

-I was actually in Chicago at the time, and received word that they couldn’t find someone for the role who could sing as well as act.
+I was in Chicago at the time, and received word that they couldn’t find someone for the role who could sing as well as act.
 They saw my audition tape and flew me out to LA.
-I auditioned in LA and the next day they had me work with the choreographer and I got the part the following day.
+I auditioned in LA, and the next day they had me work with the choreographer, and I got the part the following day.
 I enjoyed every minute of playing that role.

 Were there any challenges that came with you fulfilling the role?

 I’d love to have a leading role that challenges me.
-I want to play someone from a different era or time period, that’s what I’m looking for.
-When it comes to something that could physically challenge me, I’d love to play a super hero, or something involving stunts.
-Anything that could challenge me mentally and intellectually is desired.
-I want to do roles that you never really see an African American women do.
+I want to play someone from a different era or period; that’s what I want.
+When it comes to something that could physically challenge me, I’d love to play a superhero, or something involving stunts.
+Anything to challenge me mentally and intellectually, is what I desire.
+I want to do roles that you never see African American women do.

 What was it like working with the Wayans brothers in White Chicks and are they funnier in real life than they are in character?
 Any memorable experiences you care to share from filming the movie?